Cycling Kit reviews¶

 Unsurprisingly, the leg and arm warmers are the same excellent material as the base layer, offering compression as well as warmth.

-I found the arm warmers to be a little too snug when first putting them on.
-However once on they were very comfortable and there was no chance of air turbulence from wrinkled warmers 😆
+I found the arm warmers to be a little too snug when first putting the arm warmers on (and taking them off).
+Once on the arm and leg warmers were most comfortable with no air turbulence from wrinkled warmers 😆

 The leg warmers were much easier to put on and have stayed in place even on all day rides.